Zaicon/InfiniteChestsV2/README.md

 - [x] Permissions for individual functions.
 - [ ] Chests refill items (immediately or with a timer).
 - [ ] "Quick Stack To Nearby Chests" supported.
-- [ ] Converting database chests back to map chests.
+- [x] Converting database chests back to map chests.
 - [ ] Pruning empty and/or corrupted chests.

 ### Things this plugin will not do (as of now):
 * Chest name support.
-Chest names are stored in tile data, which would be very costly to implement database-chest names in tile data.
+Chest names are stored in tile data, which would be very costly to implement.
 * "Bank" chests.
 In the future, I would like to have a way to save chests across maps.
 However, it is not currently a priority.

 ### Commands